javierbrea/mocha-sinon-chai/README.md

 Wrapper for [Mocha][mocha-url], [Sinon][sinon-url], [Chai][chai-url], [sinon-chai][sinon-chai-url] and [dirty-chai][dirty-chai-url]

+It also includes [Istanbul][istanbul-url] as a dependency, and provides "proxy" `bin` files that allow to launch tests and generate coverages.

 Use this package to implement test runner, assertions, spies, mocks and stubs importing an unique dependency, and avoid using global variables in your tests.

 [![Build status][travisci-image]][travisci-url] [![Coverage Status][coveralls-image]][coveralls-url] [![Quality Gate][quality-gate-image]][quality-gate-url] [![js-standard-style][standard-image]][standard-url]